DataFire/Integrations/integrations/generated/osf/README.md

       * public `boolean`: Whether or not the registration is publicly visible.
       * registered_meta `string`: A dictionary with supplemental registration questions and responses.
       * registration `boolean`: Whether or not this is a registration.
 This value should always be `true`.
 This field may be deprecated in future versions.
-      * registration_choice **required** `string`: Describes when the registration will become public, either "immediate" or "embargo".
+      * registration_choice **required** `string`: Required on POST.
+Describes when the registration will become public, either "immediate" or "embargo".
 If this field is "embargo", you will need to supply a datetime in the "lift_embargo" field.
       * registration_supplement `string`: The title of the registration schema this registration conforms to.
       * tags `array`: A list of strings that describe the registered node.
         * items `string`
       * template_from `string`: The unique ID of the node from which the registered node was templated, if the registered node was created from a template.
       * title `string`: The title of the registered node.
+      * wiki_enabled `boolean`: Whether or not the registration has its wiki enabled.
       * withdrawal_justification `string`: The reasoning for why this registration was withdrawn, as entered by the administrator that initiated the withdrawal.
       * withdrawn `boolean`: Whether or not this registration has been withdrawn.
     * id **required** `string`: The unique identifier of the registration.